-Resources permitting, HTML5 is generally accessible where the website accessibility standard of WCAG 2.1 AA or higher has been met, and as such, is a good default format for documents, resources allowing.
+HTML5 is generally accessible where the website accessibility standard of WCAG 2.1 AA or higher has been met, and as such, is a good default format for documents, resources allowing.

 3.2.
 Images and Graphics

 Use of images or graphics for decorative effect may interfere with the accessibility of documents to screenreader users.
-Also, all websites etc should have their contents logically arranged in their displays so that information is not disorganised and nonsensical when navigating using screenreading technology.
+Also, all documents etc. should have their contents logically arranged in their displays so that information is not disorganised or disordered when being read or being navigated using screenreading technology.

 Nonetheless, the descriptions of images themselves need to put the screenreader user at as little disadvantage as possible in terms of the information being provided in that image.
 Where maps are used, details such as dimensions, distances, and directions should be provided in the image description, as relevant, but with the information being provided as clearly and in as much detail as possible in the text itself.

 Alt text has a limit of sixty characters, and as such is often insufficient in terms of giving enough detail in the description.
 In HTML 5, where descriptions exceed 60 characters, all images, including graphs, charts, pictures, logos, etc., should have an option of an inpage link for a detailed description of each image, including all relevant details.

 Where a document is begun/created in .doc/.docx, for example, in Microsoft Word on a Windows operating system, it is generally, by default, accessible to screenreading technology.
-Such accessibility can be improved on within Word (see below), but because of the general default accessibility of Word, where a statutory body is offering downloadable documents, there must always be an easily available Word .doc/.docx version of the document which is accessible to screenreading technology.
-This is in addition to any other formats which may be the default, such as .pdf format.
+Such accessibility can be improved on within Word (see below), but because of the general default accessibility of Word, where a statutory body is attaching or otherwise offering downloadable documents, there must always be an easily available Word .doc/.docx version of the document which is accessible to screenreading technology.
+This is in addition to any other formats which may be the default, such as .pdf or .ppt.

-Although documents begun in Word tend to be, by default, screenreader accessible, pasting other formats into .doc/.docx may not work, and if it is from an untagged .pdf or .jpg or .png, it is guaranteed to be 100% unreadable by screenreading technology.
+Although documents begun in Word tend to be, by default, screenreader accessible, pasting other formats into .doc/.docx may not work for screenreading technology, and if it is from an untagged .pdf or .jpg or .png, it is guaranteed to be 100% unreadable by screenreading technology.

 The Word document formatting should be kept as simple as possible, including: